Using-Computer-Vision-for-Blind-Peoples/.github/profile/README.md

 New Approach for a Long Term Memory
 Lucian Muresan  (a)
 , Andrei Jalba    ( b)

-a
+a)
 Independent researcher , oradeaoradea2003@yahoo.com
-bDepartment of Mathematics and Computer Science, Eindhoven University of Technology,A.C.Jalba@tue.nl
+b)Department of Mathematics and Computer Science, Eindhoven University of Technology,A.C.Jalba@tue.nl
 Abstract